XinningLiu/linkedin-skill-assessments-quizzes/c-(programming-language)/c-quiz.md

 ## C (Programming Language)

 ##### Q1.
-Which Code saple will eventually cause the computer to run out of memory ?
+Which Code sample will eventually cause the computer to run out of memory ?
 - [x]
   ```c
   while(1)